mrWh1te/Botmation/README.md

 )(page)
 ```

-The first call of `chain()` is a sync function to pass in a declared list of `BotAction`'s.
-The second call of `chain()()` is the actual async `BotAction` function, where a Puppeteer `page` is passed in.
-The `BotAction`'s assembled in the chain, run when the chain's `BotAction` is resolved by `await`.
+The first call of `chain()` is a sync function to assemble the declared list of `BotAction`'s for running.
+The second call of `chain()()` is the actual async `BotAction` function call, where a Puppeteer `page` is passed in, for all actions assembled to operate in.

 Botmation leans on higher-order sync functions to compose async functionality and encourages you to do the same.
+A lot is possible with higher-order functions.

 But, wait, it gets better, you can nest `Assembly Lines` infinitely deep, in theory.
-Since `chain()` returns a `BotAction`, you can use it again as a regular `BotAction`.
-It can isolate `BotAction`'s in their own line, or can be used to create a complex `BotAction` that is a chain of other `BotAction`'s for a particular, high-level task.
+Since `chain()` returns a `BotAction`, you can use it again (and again.. and again...) as a regular `BotAction`.
+It can isolate `BotAction`'s in their own assembly lines, or can be used to create complex `BotAction`'s that use a chain to assemble other `BotAction`'s for one particular, high-level task.
 It's all composable that way.
 Let's learn about making `BotAction`'s to understand more.

 Making BotAction's
 ------------------

-The way you make a `BotAction` is the same way the library makes them.
+The way you make a `BotAction` is the same way the Botmation makes them.
 First off, there's three main ways to write a `BotAction`, from simplest to the most complex.
 For now, let's get started with the simplest.

 The simplest kind of BotAction is one that has no higher order sync functions to customize the async functionality.
-It's just one async function.
-Let's take a look at an example `BotAction` from "Navigation", called `waitForNavigation`:
+It's just one normal async function.
+Let's take a look at an example of one from "Navigation", called `waitForNavigation`:

 ```typescript
 const waitForNavigation: BotAction = async(page) => {